“Der Reich-Ranicki des jazz” Die Welt

 2010: “The BBC – Public Sector Broadcasting, Jazz, Policy and Structure in The Digital Age” Stuart Nicholson was principal author (Jazz Services, UK 2010)

-A regular contributor on jazz to The Observer in the 1990s and early millennium years and The Observer Music Monthly from its inception in 2003 to its close in 2009, Stuart Nicholson’s jazz pieces have also appeared in the pages of The New York Times, The Times, The Irish Times, The Daily Telegraph, The Independent, The Financial Times, Times Literary Supplement, The Spectator, The Guardian, Courier International (Paris), The European, Today, Western Mail, BBC Radio 3 Prom Festival Guide, Svensk Jazz, The Finnish Music Quarterly, Nordic Sounds, Mojo, The Works (the magazine of the British Academy of Composers and Songwriters), The Link, Jazz UK, Jazz Express, The Wire and Jazz Magazine.
+A regular contributor on jazz to The Observer in the 1990s and early millennium years and The Observer Music Monthly from its inception in 2003 to its close in 2009, Stuart Nicholson’s jazz pieces have also appeared in the pages of The New York Times, The Times, The Irish Times, The Daily Telegraph, The Independent, The Financial Times, Times Literary Supplement, The Spectator, The Guardian, Courier International (Paris), Cinema Musica, The European, Today, Western Mail, BBC Radio 3 Prom Festival Guide, Svensk Jazz, The Finnish Music Quarterly, Nordic Sounds, Mojo, The Works (the magazine of the British Academy of Composers and Songwriters), The Link, Jazz UK, Jazz Express, The Wire and Jazz Magazine.
+Stuart Nicholson has also written features on consumer issues, holidays and current affairs under a pen name.

 Between 1985-1995, Stuart Nicholson was a regular contributor to the monthly music magazine Wire and between December 1992 and April 1999 was a regular contributor to BBC Music Magazine.
 Between 1987-9 he was a regular contributor on jazz to Gramophone and supplied the majority of jazz reviews for their 1989 Good CD Guide.
 Between 2000 – 2005 Stuart Nicholson was the first European jazz writer to regularly contribute to the USA’s biggest circulation jazz magazine Jazz Times.
 He was also the first European (and non-American) to have written cover features for the magazine.

-Stuart Nicholson was the main European contributor to the critically acclaimed American website jazz.com from the website’s launch in December 2007.
+Stuart Nicholson was the main European contributor to the critically acclaimed American website jazz.com, edited by Ted Gioia, from the website’s launch in December 2007.
 As Chris Kelsey, who edited material for jazz.com told Jazz Times, ‘In Ted Panken and Stuart Nicholson jazz.com employs some of the best interviewers in the business.’
 Until jazz.com’s demise in February 2010, Stuart Nicholson regularly contributed features, articles and interviews.
-Stuart Nicholson has lost count of the number of liner notes he has written over the years for both LP and CD jazz releases.

 e-mail: [email protected]